Tom Lowry: Tour of England, 1931

 Lowry was appointed to captain the New Zealand team to tour England in 1931.
-At a time of financial difficulty for New Zealand cricket he was also asked to manage the side, and was given only 14 players for the four-month tour.
+At a time of financial difficulty for New Zealand cricket he was also asked to manage the team, and was given only 14 players for the four-month tour.

-Early in the tour the New Zealanders beat a strong MCC side by an innings.
+Early in the tour the New Zealanders beat a strong MCC team by an innings.
 New Zealand batted first, Lowry scoring a brisk century.
 Rain allowed only 106 overs on the first two days, and Lowry declared before the third and final day began.
 Ian Cromb then took 6 for 46 with his pace bowling to dismiss MCC for 132, but when Lowry enforced the follow-on with only 170 minutes of play left, he gave the ball instead to the leg-spinner Bill Merritt, who proceeded to take 7 for 28 in nine overs and dismiss MCC for 48.

 The only scheduled Test resulted in a high-scoring and close-fought draw after Lowry declared New Zealand's second innings.
 In response to public demand the English cricket authorities added two more Tests.
 In the Second Test, however, the New Zealanders were overwhelmed by an innings.
 Lowry top-scored in the first innings with a defiant 62 on a difficult wicket, an innings which the New Zealand journalist Budge Hintz described as "an exhibition of pluck and determination as inspiring as the game can provide".
 The Third Test was washed out after only three hours' play.
 It was Lowry's last Test.

 In the tour overall Lowry scored 1290 runs at 31.46, coming fourth in both aggregates and averages, made 29 catches and six stumpings, as well as taking 15 wickets at 18.26 with what Wisden called "his weird bowling theories".

 After the tour, Pelham Warner said Lowry was "the best skipper to tour England since the Australian Monty Noble in 1909".
 R.C.
 Robertson-Glasgow said Lowry was "a remarkable cricketer, strong, versatile, courageous, original, and a leader in a thousand".